Cookies & Cups > Recipes > Dessert > Cakes > Insane Reese’s Cake

 3. Let the frosting cool for 15 minutes before covering the cake.

 1. Once you have the cake covered in the chocolate frosting, pile the chopped peanut butter cups on top.
-Next, sprinkle 2 cup of the milk chocolate chips on top and around the bottom of the cake.
+Next, sprinkle 2 cups of milk chocolate chips on top and around the bottom of the cake.

 Nutrition